thiagofuruchima/enem_ds/README.md

 4. Do brazilian students who chose 'english' as a foreign language have higher language average scores than those who chose 'spanish'?

 I'm using a random sample of 0.1% of the whole ENEM exam dataset.
-The full dataset can be accessed in [Dados Abertos INEP] (https://www.gov.br/inep/pt-br/acesso-a-informacao/dados-abertos).
+The full dataset can be accessed in [Dados Abertos INEP](https://www.gov.br/inep/pt-br/acesso-a-informacao/dados-abertos).

 ## Installation <a name="installation"></a>

 There should be no necessary libraries to run the code here beyond the standard Google's Colab environment.

 ## File Descriptions <a name="files"></a>